theislab/scCODA/docs/models.rst

 ======

 CompositionalDiff uses two different models to detect changes in compositional data.
-These are implemented in ``scdcdm.model.dirichlet_models`` and differ whether a baseline (reference) cell type is used or not.
+These are implemented in ``sccoda.model.dirichlet_models`` and differ whether a baseline (reference) cell type is used or not.
-Both models can be called via creating an instance of ``scdcdm.util.comp_ana.CompositionalAnalysis``.
-SCDCdm automatically selects the correct model based on whether a baseline cell type was specified.
+Both models can be called via creating an instance of ``sccoda.util.comp_ana.CompositionalAnalysis``. scCODA automatically selects the correct model based on whether a baseline cell type was specified. f
 Model structure
 ~~~~~~~~~~~~~~~